 While the thickener can cause flatulence and diarrhea in adults, it can trigger intestinal disorders in infants that can even have a fatal outcome.

 Therefore, xanthan gum should be the exception rather than the rule, even in gluten-free and ketogenic diets.
-Moreover, one should not even think about administering it to children under one year of age.
+Moreover, one should not even consider administering it to children under one year of age.

 If you want to play it safe, use eggs, ground flaxseed, or gelatin instead of xanthan gum when needing a binding agent.